shalinijrs6/EXPT.NO-2-IMPLEMENTATION-OF-DISTANCE-VECTOR-ROUTING-PROTOCOL-RIP-/README.md

 R 192.168.2.0 [120/1] via 192.168.2.1, 00:00:00, FastEthernet0/0

 2. Ping from PC to PC
-You can also check connectivity between the PCs on different networks to ensure that RIP is correctly routing packets across the routers.
+You can also check connectivity between the PCs on different networks to ensur that RIP is correctly routing packets across the routers.
 •	Example: Ping from PC0 (192.168.1.2) to PC3 (192.168.3.2):
 1. Click on PC0, go to the Desktop tab.
 2. Open the Command Prompt.